logicmoo/logicmoo_workspace/README.md

 This  pack is a porting of Aleph version 5 to SWI-Prolog.
 The porting was done  by [Fabrizio Riguzzi](http://ds.ing.unife.it/~friguzzi/).

+The same code still runs also under Yap.

 Example of use
 ---------------